 - Pending your Approval: This refers to a System Approver who will use the Actions dropdown to affect the next step.

 - Pending: This means the order has not been approved.
 Under Actions, select Re-Submit for Approval.

-- Go to the Print dropdown and select PDF to get a copy of the Order or Invoice.
+- Go to the Print dropdown and select PDF to copy the Order or Invoice.
 It will be labelled *Order Not Approved*.

 - Click the Email icon against the Order you want to send to the Supplier (Vendor).
 This opens the Report Emailing window.

 - Enter the email address if it’s not already in the Supplier (Vendor) Master Record.
 Complete the email and click Send Message.

 If the Budget Holder becomes unavailable for an extended period, then: